-First, the Federal Circuit's approach to statutory construction in this case illustrates the appeals court's failure to properly consider the explicit statutory purpose when construing the statute.
+The Federal Circuit's approach to statutory construction in this case illustrates the appeals court's failure to properly consider the explicit statutory purpose when construing the statute.
 Statutory text remains paramount, of course, but a statute's purpose cannot be overlooked when a court also examines other interpretative evidence in order to construe the statute.

-In certain instances, as here, Congress memorializes the purpose of legislation by including one or more "sense of Congress" provisions.
-When Congress includes such a "sense of Congress" provision, and when that "sense of Congress" speaks directly to the interpretative question, then a court should consider this evidence of legislative purpose when construing the statute.
-This Court and other courts have done so in the past, recognizing that a "sense of Congress" provision is strong evidence of the legislative purpose of the statute.
+In certain instances, Congress memorializes the purpose of legislation by including one or more "Sense of Congress" provisions.
+When Congress includes such a Sense of Congress provision, and when that Sense of Congress speaks directly to the interpretative question, then a court should consider this evidence of legislative purpose when construing the statute.
+This Court and other courts have done so in the past, recognizing that a Sense of Congress provision is highly probative evidence of the statute's legislative purpose.
+Indeed, because a Sense of Congress provision is part of the enacted legislation, it can be the strongest evidence of legislative purpose, as it is here.

-Second, the Federal Circuit's erroneous construction overlooked two explicit statutory "sense of Congress" provisions, setting forth the purpose of the statute.
-By overlooking these explicit statements, the Federal Circuit adopted an incorrect interpretation of the statute-one that impedes the statutory objectives Congress sought to achieve when it passed the Leahy-Smith America Invents Act of 2011 ("AIA"), Pub.
+Here, the Federal Circuit erroneously overlooked two explicit statutory Sense of Congress provisions, setting forth the purpose of the statute.
+By overlooking these explicit statements-that are part of the statutory text the Federal Circuit's statutory analysis was incomplete and failed to account for the statutory objectives Congress sought to achieve when it passed the Leahy-Smith America Invents Act of 2011 ("AIA"), Pub.
 L. No. 112-29, 125 Stat.
 284.

-Within the AIA are two "sense of Congress" provisions that expressly state the objectives and policies of the legislation.
-Behind the first-inventor-to-file regime, as embodied in revised 35 U.S.C. § 102, were Congress's expressly stated objectives of achieving both (1) "harmonization of the United States patent system"

-with those commonly used throughout the world and (2) "greater certainty regarding the scope of protection" provided by U.S. patents.
-AIA §§ 3(o), 3(p).
+Within § 3 of the AIA are two Sense of Congress provisions that expressly state the objectives and policies of the legislation.
+Behind the first-inventor-tofile regime, as embodied in revised 35 U.S.C. § 102, were Congress's expressly stated objectives of achieving both (1) "harmonization of the United States patent system" with those commonly used throughout the world and (2) "greater certainty regarding the scope of protection" provided by U.S. patents.
+AIA §§ 3(0), 3(p).
 Regarding the first objective, because the vast majority of patent applications filed outside the United States are filed in jurisdictions where secret commercialization is not regarded as prior art, the elimination of this category of prior art brings the U.S. patent system in line with the rest of the world.
-As for the second objective, the AIA's creation of greater patent certainty was intended by Congress to occur by making it easier to determine what is or is not prior art without resorting to expensive discovery, and fits logically within the policy framework of a first-inventorto-file system.
-Both of these legislative objectives are furthered by limiting the scope of prior art under § 102 to that which makes the claimed invention itself "available to the public."
-Both objectives are thwarted, however, by the Federal Circuit's erroneous interpretation of that section of the Patent Act.
+As for the second objective, Congress intended to create greater certainty in the patent system by making it easier to determine what is or is not prior art without resorting to expensive discovery.
+This second objective fits logically within the policy framework of a first-inventor-to-file system.
+Limiting prior art to information that is publicly known increases certainty about the validity of issued patents.
+Both legislative objectives are furthered by restricting the scope of prior art under § 102 to that which makes the claimed invention itself "available to the public."